force-sight/forcesight/README.md

     python3 -m prediction.live_model --config default_config --index 0 --epoch best --prompt "pick up the mouse"
     ```

+    Click "P" to change the prompt.
+For more info about the key control, please refer to [keyboard_teleop](https://github.com/force-sight/forcesight/blob/5e2720016f31da6823b3eadfaaeaa7105803b588/robot/robot_utils.py#L140)

 ---

 Beyond this point, the Documentation contains more detailed information about the project.
 This will involve the usage of the "Stretch" robot, and the "Realsense" camera.